1. Home

 First, know that an in-person or virtual interview will most likely be required for admission into PharmD Programs.
 If you’re familiar with common interview questions for pharmacist positions, it will help prepare you for the college of pharmacy interview.
 Once you’re accepted into pharmacy school, you will most likely pursue a pharmacy job while attending classes, especially in the summers between the spring and fall academic sessions.

 A pharmacy student employed by a pharmacy while still in school is a pharmacy intern.
-All pharmacy intern jobs will require an interview, and that interview is similar to that of an interview for a pharmacist position.
+All pharmacy intern jobs will require an interview, which is similar to an interview for a pharmacist position.

-Many pharmacies will pull questions from pharmacist interviews when interviewing a potential pharmacy intern, so if you’re familiar with these types of questions, you’ll be ahead of the competition.
+Many pharmacies will pull questions from pharmacist interviews when interviewing a potential pharmacy intern, so if you’re familiar with these questions, you’ll be ahead of the competition.

 Treat the interview like a test

 Even if you’re engaging and charismatic, this isn’t an interview you can get by on personality.
 Lack of preparation will come out in a job interview and may make the difference between getting that desired pharmacy intern position and not.
-Having a quality pharmacy intern position can establish a job history in the profession of pharmacy and can separate you from other candidates when it comes time to apply for a pharmacist job.
+A quality pharmacy intern position can establish a job history in the pharmacy profession.
+It can separate you from other candidates when it comes time to apply for a pharmacist job.
 Also, many pharmacists are hired internally from graduating pharmacy interns within that company’s program.
 The employer is familiar with the work ethic and knowledge base of their pharmacy interns, so they're low-risk in the eyes of the employer.

 Considering the salary pharmacists can command, familiarity with talent is a relief for hiring managers.
 The average starting salary of a pharmacist is well over $100,000 per year, so an employer is more likely to invest in someone with a proven track record within the company.
 Nailing the pharmacy intern interview can set you on a completely different trajectory than someone who didn’t take it seriously, didn’t prepare, and underperformed.